Nicholas Barton (filmmaker): Career

 Barton moved to Wichita, Kansas where, in 2009, he began his career in filmmaking as an associate producer for the Country Music Television series All Jacked Up starring C. Thomas Howell.
 From there, Barton created Prestigious Films and worked on several music videos and commercials.

 As a television producer, he has worked on several television series including Hoarders, Extreme Couponing, Doomsday Preppers, HBO's Boxing After Dark, The Road to the Final Four, The Big Life with Kirstie Alley, My Crazy Obsession.

 In 2014, Barton completed work on his first feature film Wichita, a western-thriller set along with the backdrop of the 1882 cattle drives.
 The film's budget was raised through commercial advertising projects that the crew did and was produced on an independent budget of $50,000.
 The film premiered at over 30 cinema theatres around the Midwest and has since been distributed to the USA and global markets.

 In 2017, his new film, Dead Man Standing, was released which is based on the true story of one of the most violent gunfights in the Wild West, Hyde Park.
 It tells the story of James Riley, a 19-year-old boy dying of tuberculosis.
 The film was acquired and released under the International Title of "Deadman Standing" by Grindstone Pictures, a division of Lionsgate Entertainment in late 2018.
 The film was shot at the historic Eaves Movie Ranch just outside of Santa Fe, New Mexico.
 The film ran for 94 minutes and starred C. Thomas Howell, Luke Arnold, Viva Bianca, M. C. Gainey, Quinn Lord, and Richard Riehle.
 Its Principal photography was done for 24 days and the post production was done at Barton's studio in metro Dallas–Fort Worth, Texas.

 In March 2021, his third film, Death Alley, was released.
-Based on the true story of the Dalton Gang's Final Ride into Coffeyville, KS.
+It is loosely based on the true story of the Dalton Gang's Final Ride into Coffeyville, KS.
 It is loosely based on the true story of Dalton Gang who wanted to become the most famous outlaws in the United States, but that turned out to be a nightmare.
 The film was shot just prior to the COVID-19 pandemic in Kansas, Oklahoma and Missouri and was originally scheduled to be released in 2020.
 The film was produced in a studio located in Dallas/Fort Worth Metroplex.

 Barton has also created Queens of Camo, a hunting television series that highlights the fastest growing hunting demographic in the world.
 With pro-staff in 12 different countries, known as Queens, the huntresses showcase outdoors adventures ranging from deer, turkey, wild pigs, waterfowl, and fishing.
 The show puts a spotlight on conservation work and the ethical way to treat and care for wildlife.